 In the end, it’s not all about the type of surgery or the tools used – it boils down to the skill level of the surgeon and their method of dealing with Endometriosis.
 How competent are they?
 Do they do excision or ablation?
 How often do they perform excision surgeries?
 What’s their recurrence rate among patients?
 Ask questions!
 Get answers!
 Be comfortable and confident with your surgeon’s skills.

 And, as always – there is no cure for Endometriosis.
 We may get relief from medication, supplements, lifestyle changes, or even surgeries, but there is always, always, the chance for recurrence.
 Listen to your body.
 And don’t be afraid to head back in for another consultation…

 I’d like to extend a special Thank You to Sarah Soward, a local artist and EndoSister who granted me permission to use a detail of her Endo-Graphic as our cover photo for today.
 To view the entire image and all of the information contained there, please visit her site.
-You can also view and purchase her other artwork here.

 The Journal of Minimally Invasive Gynecology – (Unedited Manuscript; April 2017) Laparoscopic Excision Versus Ablation for Endometriosis-Associated Pain – Updated Systematic Review and Meta-Analysis